fmoo/react-typeahead/README.md

 Event handler triggered whenever a user picks an option

+---

 ### Tokenizer(props)

 Type: React Component

-Typeahead component that handles allows for multiple options to be selected.
+Typeahead component that allows for multiple options to be selected.

 #### props.options